a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 Search query steps:

-1. Search for all enabled and scheduled alerts, then for each alert:
+:1:       Search for all enabled and scheduled alerts, then for each alert:
+:4:       Clean the updated field
-2. Save the md5 checksum of the concatenation of main fields for later comparison (link similar to ^^)
+:5:       Save the md5 checksum of the concatenation of main fields for later comparison (:ref:`see above<Considered fields>`)
-3. Prefix all fields name except alert & app with ``new_`` for later comparison
+:6:       Prefix all fields name except alert & app with ``new_`` for later comparison
-5. Load KV Store lookup entries that do have an owner, that is mail recipient(s) as owner field is derived from email.to field
+:8-11:    Load KV Store lookup entries that do have an owner
-6. Group both data sets (1 & 5) by alert and by app
+:12:      Group both data sets (1 & 8-11) by alert and by app
-7. Filter out results having the same md5 of main fields on both data sets.
+:13:      Filter out results having the same md5 of main fields on both data sets.
-8. Do some eval tricks among main alert fields to identify the ones that have been modified
+:16-21:   Eval main alert fields to identify the modified ones
-9. Retrieve App label using a subsearch
+:27-30:   Retrieve App label using a subsearch
-10. Check if the email is valid
+:33:      Check if the email is valid
-11. If email is not valid set it to the one set in "Notify admin for alerts to review" as it should be Splunk admins email
+:34:      If email is not valid set it to the one set in "Notify admin for alerts to review" as it should be Splunk admins email
-12. Add ``invalid_email`` field to identify invalid emails...
+:12:      Add ``invalid_email`` field to identify invalid emails...